Welcome to the Northern Virginia Community College Website

 Why should NOVA students become members?

-SkillsUSA empowers its members to become world-class workers, leaders, and responsible American citizens.
-We improve the quality of our nation’s future workforce through the development of SkillsUSA framework skills that include personal, workplace and technical skills grounded in academics.
-The SkillsUSA vision is to produce the most highly skilled workforce in the world, providing every member the opportunity for career success.
+SkillsUSA empowers members to become world-class workers, leaders, and responsible citizens.
+It provides opportunities to develop personal, workplace, and technical skills grounded in academics.
+The SkillsUSA vision is to produce the world’s most highly skilled workforce, offering every member a path to career success.

 Competitions